A price on the US's head

 But despite what large numbers of voters may choose, polls show majorities of the populations in those countries generally want the genocide to stop, though how much they are willing to sacrifice to actually do what will make it stop beyond short-term ceasefires is unknown.
 Until they actually vote in politicians who will stand up to the bullying of the major powers, we will be living with genocide for longer yet.
 Displacing problems is not an answer, but displacing sentiments with palpable actions are.

 Unfortunately, some of those actions will likely be violent, just because there do not seem to be ways to make worthwhile changes happen any sooner than years.
 The only viable non-violent actions available to the general public before the next voting cycles are civil disobedience, where people choose to obstruct, either by their physical presence or by intentional bureaucratic mishandling, the systems in a country supporting genocides, making those systems too expensive to persevere with.
+This is how the French resistance slowed down Nazi efforts during WWII.

 The only real path for a short-term handling of the Palestinian situation is for a UN force to occupy the whole of Israel, and begin to dismantle the regime.
 Unfortunately, most of the UN Security Council permanent vetoing countries support the genocide continuing.
 Thus, it would have to be a extra-judicial force of a great majority of the UN doing another off-the-books action to secure the country, while fending off likely substantial naval forces of Western countries trying to again protect Israel from the consequences of its actions.